derdentyler/YouTube-RAG-Assistant/README.md

 ### Step 5: Configure the Settings

 The project uses a configuration file where important parameters such as the model path, model settings, and retriever settings are specified.
-Update the config according to your preferences.
+The configuration is validated using Pydantic models, which ensures type safety and catches configuration errors at startup.

+**Important:** All configuration errors are detected when the application starts, not during runtime.
+Make sure your configuration file is valid before running the application.

 Example configuration (`config.yaml`):